AHL Outdoor Classic: 2017–18

-The 2018 Outdoor Classic was hosted by the Hershey Bears as part of their 80th anniversary season.
+The 2018 Capital Blue Outdoor Classic was hosted by the Hershey Bears as part of their 80th anniversary season.
 The game was held on January 20, 2018, at Hersheypark Stadium against the Lehigh Valley Phantoms.
+Alex Lyon made 41 saves as the Phantoms defeated the Bears, 5-2, in front of 13,091 fans.

-A second Outdoor Classic, in conjunction with the NHL 100 Classic, was also under consideration with the recently transplanted Belleville Senators potentially hosting the event at TD Place Stadium at Lansdowne Park, but did not make the schedule.
+A second outdoor event, in conjunction with the NHL 100 Classic, was also reportedly under consideration with the recently transplanted Belleville Senators potentially hosting the event at TD Place Stadium at Lansdowne Park, but did not materialize.

-2020-21
+2020–21

-After two seasons without an outdoor game, the Utica Comets planned to be hosting the AIS Empire State Classic between the Comets and the Syracuse Crunch on February 13, 2021.
-The game will be played at the Griffiss Business & Technology Park in Rome, New York.
-However, with the delayed start to the season due to the COVID-19 pandemic, the game was never held and has yet to be re-scheduled.
+After two seasons without an outdoor game, the Utica Comets planned to host the AIS Empire State Classic between the Comets and the Syracuse Crunch on February 13, 2021.
+The game would have been played at the Griffiss Business & Technology Park in Rome, New York.
+However, the game was canceled due to the delayed start to the 2020–21 AHL season due to the COVID-19 pandemic; the game was never rescheduled.